ZAH Guide

 (Last update: July 1, 2024)

-Every day, the physics and astronomy community in Heidelberg as a whole offers various seminars, colloquia and talks about a wide range of astrophysical topics.
+Every day, the physics and astronomy community in Heidelberg offers various seminars, colloquia and talks about a wide range of astrophysical topics.
 We have a central database to check for all these events: the Heidelberg Physics Seminar and Talk Organizer (HePhysTo).
 This is your go-to source of respective information.
 You can in fact even register for automatic announcements by email, and you can insert automatic calendar events into your electronic calendar.

 Trips to conferences, meetings, observing runs, etc.

-(Last update: Nov 30, 2024)
+(Last update: July 16, 2024)

 IMPORTANT NEWS